-In Figs.$\,$\ref{fig:fig10}(b,e) we can see that the functions $\chi_{c}(x)$ are very well-behaved, and interpolations of the points $\chi_{c}(x_{p})$ are essentially independent of the approximant.
-This means that the thermodynamic-limit function $\chi(x)$ can be obtained even for low-order CA. However, such clean behaviour only occurs for fine-tuned states, such as the highest-energy states marked with points $P_{A}$ and $P_{C}$ in Fig.$\,$\ref{fig:fig10}(a,d).
-For other critical states, $\chi_{c}(x)$ expresses a more chaotic behaviour as shown in the examples of Figs.$\,$\ref{fig:fig10}(c,f).
-In this case, $\chi_{c}(x)$ has singularity-like features that may only be resolved for large-order CA. The non-triviality of $\chi_{c}(x)$ in these cases shows how challenging it can be (if not impossible) to find analytical descriptions of duality transformations in generic models.
+Figs.$\,$\ref{fig:fig10}(b,e) show that $\chi_{c}(x)$ is well-behaved in the sense that interpolations of the points $\chi_{c}(x_{p})$ are essentially independent of the approximant.
+This means that the thermodynamic-limit function $\chi(x)$ can be obtained even for low-order CA. However, such clean behaviour only occurs for fine-tuned states, such as the highest-energy states marked with points $P_{A}$ and $P_{C}$ in Figs.$\,$\ref{fig:fig10}(a,d).
+For other critical states, $\chi_{c}(x)$ expresses a more irregular behaviour, as shown in the examples of Figs.$\,$\ref{fig:fig10}(c,f).
+In this case, $\chi_{c}(x)$ has singularity-like features that may only be resolved for large-order CA. The non-triviality of $\chi_{c}(x)$ in these cases shows that finding analytical descriptions of duality transformations in certain models can be challenging.

-To finish, we reinforce that our duality transformation is not restricted to SD points.
-As stated above, it can be defined through wave functions at any dual points $P$ and $P'$.
-To exemplify, we compute $\chi_{c}(x)$ in Fig.$\,$\ref{fig:fig11} by using SD and non-SD dual points.
-We can see that $\chi_{c}(x)$ changes smoothly as we move away from the critical point.
-Curiously, the singularity-like features seem to be very sensitive to changes in the dual points.
+It is worth reinforcing that the duality transformation defined above is not restricted to SD points, and can be defined for any dual points $P$ and $P'$.
+An example of $\chi_{c}(x)$ computed at both SD and non-SD points is given in Fig.$\,$\ref{fig:fig11}.
+Note that $\chi_{c}(x)$ changes smoothly as we move away from the critical point.

 As a final remark, we note that we used here examples of duality transformations for which $(\phi_{0},k_{0})=(0,0)$.
-In general, $(\phi_{0},k_{0})$ can take other values and that is observed for other regions in the phase diagram, for the AA-NNN and the LM.
-Tipically, branches of the phase diagram that share continuously connected mobility edges (SD curves) share the same $(\phi_{0},k_{0})$.
-For instance, in the example of Fig.$\,$\ref{fig:main}(d), the energy bands that cross the upper branch with positive concavity have $(\phi_{0},k_{0})=(0,0)$, while for the lower branch with negative concavity we have $(\phi_{0},k_{0})=(\pi(n_{1}+n_{2})/n_{1},0)$, see SM.
+In general, $(\phi_{0},k_{0})$ can take other values and that is observed for other regions in the phase diagram, as for the AA-NNN and the LM.
+Typically, branches of the phase diagram that share continuously connected mobility edges (SD curves) share the same $(\phi_{0},k_{0})$.
+For instance, in the example of Fig.$\,$\ref{fig:main}(d), the energy bands that cross the upper branch with positive concavity have $(\phi_{0},k_{0})=(0,0)$, while for the lower branch with negative concavity we have $(\phi_{0},k_{0})=(\pi(n_{1}+n_{2})/n_{1},0)$, see Appendix.$\,$\ref{sec:wave_duality_remarks}.